mootools/mootools-core/Docs/Element/Element.Event.md

 ### Event: mouseleave

-This event fires when the mouse leaves the area of the dom Element and will not be fired if the mouse crosses over children of the Element (unlike mouseout).
+This event fires when the mouse leaves the area of the DOM Element and will not be fired if the mouse crosses over children of the Element (unlike mouseout).

 #### Examples: